 I’m so excited to announce our latest workshop, Spirit Bears of the Great Bear Rainforest.
 Last year’s scouting trip to this remote region of coastal British Columbia was richly rewarding and the culmination of a journey back to an area that long ago seized my imagination and never let go.
 My previous foray to the Inside Passage was a week-long fishing/photography trip based out of the small island community of Bella Bella.
 I wish I had pictures of the pod of orcas that approached, swam directly under our little skiff and surfaced so close on the other side that I could have reached out and touched them.
 But my fumbling fingers, ISO 50 film and lack of autofocus conspired to create just another 'one that got away' story.
-Many moons have passed, as you’ve likely guessed, since that magical moment but the memories of satin smooth seas, rocky conifer covered islets, circling bald eagles and salmon, lots of salmon, never faded the way most others do.
+Many moons have passed since that magical moment but the memories of satin smooth seas, rocky conifer covered islets, circling bald eagles and salmon, lots of salmon, never faded the way most others do.

 So when I started hearing tales of a mysterious white bear living in the most remote corners of the rainforest, I knew I had to find a way back.
 I finally made it last year and the bears and the rainforest did not disappoint.
 This time I have pictures and now I invite you to come see, photograph and experience it for yourselves.